hibbitts-design/.github/profile/README.md

 Built with a focus on outcomes over features, these projects strive to be both enjoyable and valuable.

+All projects share a common foundation: platform-independent Markdown files — start simple with Docsify-This, self-host and customize further with the Docsify Starter Kits, or go full CMS including an admin panel and online editor with the Grav Projects.

 <details>

 <summary> Read more about <strong> HibbittsDesign.org </strong> projects, additional services, and more </summary>